bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 It is important that this operation and the table lookup be done in constant time and without differences in memory access patterns that depend on the index or sign.
-This algorithm MUST NOT be applied to points which are not N torsion points: it will produce the wrong answer.
+This algorithm MUST NOT be applied to points which are not N-torsion points: it will produce the wrong answer.

 ## Multiplication with endomorphisms